 - Boot the master target device

-- Add additional target devices to the common image
+- Add extra target devices to the common image

-When building the common image, create a vDisk that has enough space to accommodate additional information that is added by the common image build process.
+When building the common image, create a vDisk that has enough space to accommodate additional information added by the common image build process.

 Configuring the master target device